Hurtak/gulp-boilerplate/README.md

 - write your __javascript in ES6, modules (ES6 imports/exports) supported__
 - [sourcemaps](https://github.com/floridoo/gulp-sourcemaps)
 - [minification](https://github.com/mishoo/UglifyJS2) (only in dist mode)
-- cache busting by appending hash of the file content to the filename (styles.css → styles-a2c27fc283.css)
+- cache busting by appending hash of the file content to the filename, styles.css → styles-a2c27fc283.css (only in dist mode)

 ### Styles